cilium/community/GOVERNANCE.md

 * Propose the changes to the policy in a Slack message to all current committers and request discussion.
 * After an appropriate period of discussion (a few days), update the proposal based on feedback if required and resend it to all current committers with a request for a formal vote.
 * After all votes have been collected or a reasonable time has elapsed for them to be provided (for example, a couple of business days), the votes are evaluated.
 For the request to modify the policy to pass, it must receive yes votes from two thirds of the existing committers.

+This does not apply to editorial changes, which can be implemented via lazy consensus.
+This includes things like stylistic tweaks, fixing spelling or grammar, or updating links.

 ## Voting